srobotta/moodle-report_ldapaccounts/README.md

 ### Display user data

-The field "columns" can contain any field name that exists in the user table.
-If the `id` field is not selected, it will be put automatically as the first place.
-The "LDAP status" field cannot be selected here and will be inserted right after the `id` field.
-Also, at the end the fields "User details", "Delete", and "Disable notifications" are added automatically.
-These contain links to the users profile page, to easily be able to delete, suspend or disable notifications for a user.
+The selection "columns" contains a list of field names that exist in the user table.
+In addition, the field `ldap_status` is here available as well to display whether the user exists in the LDAP directory.
+At the end of the selected column list the fields "User details", "Delete", "Suspend", and "Disable notifications" are added automatically.
+These contain links to the users profile page and links to delete the user account entirely or just disable notifications for a user.

 The `password` and the `secret` fields cannot be displayed.
 Custom defined user fields are also not considered.

-Each field name must be written on a separate line in the text area.

 ### CSV Download